GSA-TTS/10x-website/reports/fy22-impact-report/03-where-are-they-now.md

 Today, vendors express the cybersecurity controls and control baselines they have in place for their products in proprietary formats.
 This requires converting data and significant manual effort to describe how they are implemented.

-To improve these processes, the National Institute for Standards and Technology (NIST) and GSA, in collaboration with industry, have developed a new language format called OSCAL–a standardized, machine readable framework to document cybersecurity controls.
+To improve these processes, the National Institute for Standards and Technology (NIST) and GSA, in collaboration with industry, have developed a new language format called OSCAL – a standardized, machine readable framework to document cybersecurity controls.

 The value of OSCAL is shifting security documentation from test-based formats to machine-readable code (XML, YAML, JSON) allowing for automation and efficiency.
 With systems security information represented in OSCAL, security professionals will be able to automate security assessment, auditing, and continuous monitoring processes.
 That focus on automation led us to rebrand the project as ASAP, or Automated Security Authorization Process, in FY22.